Unraveling information about supranuclear-dense matter from the complete binary neutron star coalescence process using future gravitational-wave detector networks: Introduction

 Following similar ideas, in this paper we construct a phenomenological frequency domain model for the entire BNS coalescence consisting of the inspiral, merger, and postmerger phase.
 Our final aim is it to employ the developed model for parameter estimation analyses.
 To model the coalescence during the inspiral up to the merger, we rely on \texttt{IMRPhenomD$\_$NRTidalv2} \cite{Dietrich:2019kaq}.
 The postmerger phase is modelled with a three-parameter Lorentzian describing the main emission peak of its spectrum, following Tsang \textit{et al.\ } \cite{Tsang:2019esi}.
 For the Lorentzian, we use two different approaches: in one case, we compute the parameters from quasi-universal relations, describing them as a function of the BNS's properties, in the other one, we treat them as free parameters.
-The advantage of having a full analytical model is that it can be directly employed by existing parameter estimation pipelines; see e.g.~\cite{Ashton:2018jfp,Romero-Shaw:2020owr}.
+Both versions can be directly employed by existing parameter estimation pipelines; see e.g.~\cite{Ashton:2018jfp,Romero-Shaw:2020owr}.

 This paper is structured as follows.
 In Sec.\ref{sec:methods} we describe how our model is built, the methods used for parameter estimation, and the detectors we consider.
 Results are shown in Sec.~\ref{sec:results}, and conclusions are presented in Sec.~\ref{sec:conclusions}.
-Appendix~\ref{sec:mismatch} is devoted to mismatch calculations between our models and the NR waveforms, while in Appendix~\ref{sec:free_parameter} we show the results obtained specifically with our postmerger model with free Lorentzian parameters.
+Appendix~\ref{sec:free_parameter} shows the results obtained specifically with our postmerger model with free Lorentzian parameters, in Appendix~\ref{sec:pe} we discuss general parameter estimation with future detectors, and in Appendix~\ref{sec:relbin_app} we provide more details about the validity and settings of the methods employed for our study.